nomoi/sutyciska_arco/README.md

 Running locally
 ---------------
-Due to web worker restrictions, serving from localhost is necessary in chrome and chromium.
-Otherwise, just open the index file.
+Open `index.html` in your browser.
+Serving from localhost is necessary in chrome and chromium.